Scale insects

 Management

 • Where possible tolerate populations of scale insects.
-Well-tended healthy plants are able to tolerate light populations of these insects and so they do not necessarily require control
+Well-tended healthy plants are able to tolerate light populations of these insects and so they do not necessarily require management

 • Adult scales and egg masses can be removed when seen but this may not reduce large populations

-• The nematode Steinernema feltiae can be purchased as a biological control of soft scale and hemispherical; it is available from some Biological control suppliers.
+• The nematode Steinernema feltiae can be purchased as a biological control of soft scale and is available from some Biological control suppliers.
 Nematodes have the potential to infect non-target animals.
 They should therefore be used with care and only when there is a specific problem to treat

 Downloads